AMORAP: A Landmark Project Boosting Misamis Occidental’s Global Tourism Appeal

 City: Oroquieta City | Ozamiz City | Tangub City.
 Municipalities: Aloran, Baliangao, Bonifacio, Calamba, Clarin, Concepcion, Don Victoriano Chiongbian, Jimenez, Lopez Jaena, Panaon, Plaridel, Sapang Dalaga, Sinacaban, Tudela

-Tambayan sa Suba in the Municipality of Clarin, Misamis Occidental at the Boulevard, Riverside, Poblacion 3 is a vibrant haven where you can indulge in affordable and mouthwatering dishes that tantalize your taste buds.
+Tambayan sa Suba in the Municipality of Clarin, Misamis Occidental, at the Boulevard, Riverside, Poblacion 3, is a vibrant haven where you can indulge in affordable and mouthwatering dishes that tantalize your taste buds.
 This casual dining gem delights in serving exquisite Mixed Seafood Mukbang, succulent Pompano, and heartwarming Special Lomi, all infused with the rich flavors of Pinoy-style cuisine.
 Embrace the wonderful ambiance and let your culinary journey ignite your passion for great food!